sudeep2930/Stayora/README.md

 # Stayora
-Access the project using https://stayora-vokj.onrender.com
+Access the project using: https://stayora-vokj.onrender.com